typelevel/skunk/modules/docs/src/main/paradox/tutorial/Query.md

 An *extended query* is a query with parameters, or a simple query that is executed via the extended query protocol.
 @@@

 Postgres provides a [protocol](https://www.postgresql.org/docs/10/protocol-flow.html#PROTOCOL-FLOW-EXT-QUERY) for executing extended queries which is more involved than simple query protocol.
-It provides for prepared statements that can be reused with different sets of arguments, and provides cursors which allow results to be paged and streamed in constant space.
+It provides for prepared statements that can be reused with different sets of arguments, and provides cursors which allow results to be paged and streamed.

 Here we use the extended query protocol to stream directly to the console using constant space.